spatialos/gdk-for-unity/UPGRADE_GUIDE.md

 ### Multithreaded connection removed

 The old `MultiThreadedSpatialOSConnectionHandler` has been removed and the method `SpatialOSConnectionHandlerBuilder.SetThreadingMode` has been removed to reflect this change.
-In a future release, threading will be implemented into the `SpatialOSConnectionHandler`.

 ### WorkerConnector changes